WNYO-TV: Consolidation with WUTV; sale to TCT

-In August 1989, Act III Broadcasting moved to purchase WUTV from Citadel.
-However, it soon put the purchase on hold temporarily to negotiate a second acquisition: that of WNYB-TV's programming and facilities.
+In August 1989, Norman Lear's Act III Broadcasting moved to purchase WUTV from Citadel.
+However, it soon put the purchase on hold temporarily to negotiate a second acquisition: that of WNYB-TV's programming and facilities from the Sabres.
 Act III had pulled off a similar station consolidation the year before in Richmond, Virginia, when it bought WRLH-TV as well as the programming inventory of competitor WVRN-TV, which then shut down.

 On August 29, 1989, Act III announced that it would buy WUTV along with WNYB-TV's programming and Fox affiliation, which would move to channel 29.
 Simultaneously, the Sabres announced that channel 49's transmitting facility would be sold to Tri-State Christian Television (TCT) of Marion, Illinois.
-In exchange, Sabres owners Seymour Knox and Robert Swados received equity in WUTV and would move their road games from channel 49 to channel 29, where they would have the exposure on Canadian cable that WNYB-TV had lacked since launching.
+In exchange, Sabres owners Seymour Knox and Robert Swados received equity in WUTV and would move their road games from channel 49 to channel 29, where they would have the exposure on Canadian cable systems that WNYB-TV had lacked since launching.
 The pair of deals would together reimburse the Sabres for their losses in running WNYB-TV.
-Approval of this set of transactions, however, was not certain.
-Act III owned WUHF in Rochester, with which WUTV's signal contour overlapped.
-This combination required a waiver from the FCC.
+Approval of this set of transactions was not certain since Act III already owned WUHF in Rochester.
+Both stations' signals overlapped in Orleans and Genesee counties, and the overlap was large enough that Act III could not buy WNYB-TV without an FCC waiver.
+In a letter seeking such a waiver, Act III billed the deal as a "consolidation" of WUTV and WNYB-TV.
+Act III argued that the Buffalo market could not support what were essentially two independent stations due to its "fiercely competitive nature" and the difficulties of UHF broadcasting.
 It also faced objections from commercial stations WIVB-TV in Buffalo and WROC-TV in Rochester, as well as Stevens Media Services of Buffalo, which decried the monopolizing of the UHF television market and took issue with the overlap between the stations.

-In June 1990, the FCC approved of the WUTV sale to Act III, granting a one-year waiver to Act III to allow it to sell off WUHF; it had already approved of the WNYB-TV sale to TCT in November 1989.
+In June 1990, the FCC approved the WUTV sale to Act III, granting a one-year waiver to Act III to allow it to sell off WUHF; it had already granted the WNYB-TV sale to TCT in November 1989.
 WNYB-TV's programming, including Fox shows, was immediately merged onto WUTV's schedule, and TCT took over channel 49 on June 28, 1990, airing Christian ministry programming.